roger-rangel/Books/Eloquent JavaScript, 3rd Edition/ReadingHistory.md

   - Chapter 4 : Data Structures - Objects and Arrays
   - Chapter 5 : Higher Order Functions
   - Chapter 6 : The Secret Life of Objects
+  - Chapter 7 : Project - A Robot